 The Summer residency is in Cunningham Falls State Park.
-The hardy artist occupies a campsite with electrical hookups suitable for tent or trailer (up to 26 feet).Artists need to bring their own bedding, towels, food, and any art supplies.
-A park ranger will provide orientation to the area, information about art stores, and discuss sharing the artistic process with the public.
+The hardy artist occupies a campsite with electrical hookups suitable for tent or trailer (up to 26 feet).For all residences, the artist needs to bring their own bedding, towels, food, and any art supplies.
+For the summer residences, the artist will need to bring a tent or trailer.
+A park ranger will provide orientation to the area and discuss sharing the artistic process with the public.

 All we ask...